-2009-Present JCPenney: System Senior Specialist, Creative Marketing Technology with responsibility for internal app and database development, graphic design automation etc.
+2009-Sept 2020 JCPenney: System Senior Specialist, Creative Marketing Technology with responsibility for internal app and database development, graphic design automation etc.

 1989-2000 Cornell University, Manager of Publications Computing, with responsibility for the success of microcomputer based publishing in a networked environment; including decision making on hardware and software, budget preparation, technical support, training & documentation, and custom database design and programming for Publications Services, University Photography, Communication Strategies, News Service, Media Services, and the university at large.

 1987-89 Nazareth College of Rochester, sole microcomputer specialist

 1986-87 Rochester Institute of Technology, senior technical associate in the Graphic Design Department, with responsibility for directing the Graphic Arts Media Center and for Genigraphics and Artronics computer rooms

 1985-86 Spencerport School District part-time teacher (Introductory Computer Programming, Physics and an adult evening class, Introduction to Computers) at Wilson High School

 Summer '84 commercial art teacher (instructing in photography, journalism, design & paste-up) — Fall '83-June '85 substitute teacher (Fall '83 to Summer '84 permanently assigned as math teacher, School Without Walls) — Summer '83 and Summer '82 commercial art teacher — Summer '81 Full time Youth Tutoring Youth group leader — Spring '81 Part time YTY career skills instructor

 1975-Present free-lance consultant, designer, writer, lecturer and photographer